Bakesu/Distributed-Systems-Coursework/README.md

 * Course: Distributed Systems
 * Aarhus University fall 2021

 This project is a part of the Distributed Systems coursework.
 It implements a peer-to-peer network with a blockchain ledger and RSA encryption for secure transactions.
+The main functionalities of the project include:

+Peer-to-Peer Network: The network is created by peers connecting to each other.
+Each peer maintains a list of other peers in the network.
+Account Ledger: Manages account creation, balance management, and transaction handling.
+Blockchain: The blockchain is used to store transactions securely.
+Each block contains a list of transaction IDs and is signed using RSA.
+RSA Encryption: RSA is used to encrypt and decrypt messages, as well as to sign and verify transactions and blocks.

 ## Project Files